OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 To enable VNC functionality, please follow these :ref:`instructions <vnc_one_esx_hosts>`.

-vOneCloud ships with a default of 1 vCPUs and 2 GB of RAM, and as such it has been certified for infrastructures of the following dimensions:
+vOneCloud ships with a default of 1 vCPUs and 2.5 GiB of RAM, and as such it has been certified for infrastructures of the following dimensions:

 - Up to 4 vCenters
 - Up to 40 ESXs managed by each vCenter